Does a VPN protect you from hackers?

 Man-in-the-middle attack

-Man-in-the-middle (MITM) attacks usually occur on free public wifi or other open networks.
-To carry out this kind of attack, a hacker positions themself between you and what you’re accessing online.
-When a hacker can see what you’re doing, they’re ready for Wifi Eavesdropping or intercepting data they’re interested in.
+Man-in-the-middle (MITM) attacks usually occur on free public Wi-Fi or other open networks.
+To carry out this kind of attack, a malicious hacker positions themself between you and what you’re accessing online.
+When the cybercriminal can see what you’re doing, they’re ready for Wi-Fi eavesdropping or intercepting data they’re interested in.

-If you want to prevent Man in the Middle attack, a VPN can do the trick.
-When you connect to public wifi with a VPN, all of your activity will be encrypted.
-A hacker can no longer eavesdrop on your data with VPN encryption – it won’t be visible to anyone at all.
+If you want to prevent a man-in-the-middle attack, a VPN can do the trick.
+When you connect to public Wi-Fi with a VPN, all of your activity is encrypted.
+A malicious actor can no longer eavesdrop on your data with VPN encryption – it won’t be visible to anyone at all.

 Malware